How to Submit a Claim for Auto Insurance

 Situation No. 3: Ignoring the situation

-Situation #4: Being unable to pay off a car loan balance
+Situation #4: Being unable to pay off car loan balance

 At the Accident Scene